PVoLan/wooden-architecture/Chapter2/index.md

 Activities often use `ViewModel` object from Android API's to handle configuration changes properly.
 In that case, ViewModel becomes a mediator between Activity and UseCase - Actvitiy requests data from ViewModel, and ViewModel requests data from UseCase.

-Services and BroadcastReceiver are not needed to care about configuration changes, so they usually request UseCase directly.
+Services and BroadcastReceivers are not needed to care about configuration changes, so they usually request UseCase directly.

 Fragments (if used), being an active lifecycle players, work similar to Activity: separate UseCase is created for every Fragment, and Fragment can retrieve application data from UseCase (directly or via ViewModel).